Spectiv Trading 10.5% Lower This Week (SIG)

-Spectiv (CURRENCY:SIG) traded 3.7% higher against the U.S. dollar during the 1-day period ending at 15:00 PM Eastern on July 4th.
-Spectiv has a market capitalization of $30,342.61 and approximately $18.00 worth of Spectiv was traded on exchanges in the last day.
-During the last seven days, Spectiv has traded down 10.5% against the U.S. dollar.
-One Spectiv coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on major exchanges.
+Spectiv (CURRENCY:SIG) traded up 3.7% against the U.S. dollar during the one day period ending at 15:00 PM E.T. on July 9th.
+In the last seven days, Spectiv has traded down 10.5% against the U.S. dollar.
+One Spectiv coin can now be purchased for about $0.0001 or 0.00000000 BTC on popular exchanges.
+Spectiv has a total market cap of $30,342.61 and approximately $18.00 worth of Spectiv was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.